sassoftware/ci360-extensions/ci360-custom-development-standards/SAS-CI360-Guidelines-STP.md

 - Use `proc printto` to write logs to accessible locations
 - Use dynamic log file names as in the example wrapper code above
-- Write custom error messages to the log, but use `%str()` avoid using the literal word `ERROR` in code.
+- Write custom error messages to the log, but use `%str()` to avoid using the literal word `ERROR` in code.
 This way the word error only appears in the log when an error occurs.
 ```sas
 %PUT ERR%str()OR: Duplicates in table &in_table. detected during &SYSMACRONAME.;
 ```